xmltojson/xmltojson.github.io/ExpenseTrackerBase44.md

-# Dear Community,
+Dear Community,

-We're excited to introduce our brand new **Expense Tracker** — an elegant and powerful tool for personal finance management! 💰📊
+We're excited to introduce our brand new **Expense Tracker** built on the Base44 platform — an elegant and powerful tool for personal finance management with secure cloud storage! 💰📊☁️

 ## 🎁 WHAT'S INSIDE: